The message is that, an addict, any addict, can stop using drugs, lose the desire to use, and find a new way to live. BT, p. 68

 Narcotics Anonymous is a global, community-based organization with a multilingual and multicultural membership.
-NA was founded in 1953, and our membership growth was minimal during our initial twenty years as an organization.
-Since the publication of our Basic Text in 1983, the number of members and meetings has increased dramatically.
-Today, NA members hold more than 58,000 meetings weekly in 131 countries.
+Today, NA members hold more than 70,000 meetings weekly in 144 countries.
 We offer recovery from the effects of addiction through working a twelve-step program, including regular attendance at group meetings.
 The group atmosphere provides help from peers and offers an ongoing support network for addicts who wish to pursue and maintain a drug-free lifestyle.

 Certain parts of North Carolina are represented by the North Carolina Region of Narcotics Anonymous.
 If you do not find information on this site about NA in the geographic area which you are interested, we urge you to visit their website.